Sales Market

 Currently, Montepio, Orpea and PSHC by Core Capital are the major operators within this asset class in Portugal.
 In 2023, new residences are expected to open from Momentus Senior, Orpea, Clece Group, DomusVi, Círculo de Mestres and Cruz Vermelha Portuguesa, comprising a total of more than 600 additional beds.

-Gross prime yields were 5.25% in March 2023, both in hospitals and senior living developments with a lease contract.
+Gross prime yields were 6.25% in February 2024 in senior living developments and 6% in hospitals with a lease contract.